mihairdu/tutorials/README.md

 # tutorials

-## collection of mini-projects based on tutorials from youtube/books
+This is a collection of mini-projects that fuel my passion and showcase the skills and knowledge I gain throughout my web development journey.